19818794/alx-system_engineering-devops/README.md

 How do you use options and arguments with commands

 Understand the ls long format and how to display it

+# Emacs

+What is Emacs

+Who is Richard Stallman

+How to open and save files

+What is a buffer and how to switch from one to the other

+How to use the mark and the point to set the region

+How to cut and paste lines and regions

+How to search forward and backward

+How to invoke commands by name

+How to undo

+How to cancel half-entered commands

+How to quit Emacs

+# vi

+What is vi

+Who is Bill Joy

+How to start and exit vi

+What are the command and insert modes, and how to switch from one to the other

+How to edit text

+How to cut and paste lines

+How to search forward and backward

+How to undo

+How to quit vi

 # A Guided Tour